 All of our students must be residents of Elmwood Park, Ill., a Near West Chicago suburb with a population of about 25,000.

-Another nine students were enrolled in our post-12th grade transition program.
+- Another 10 students are enrolled in our post-12th grade transition program.

 The faculty, staff and administration of EPHS and the Board of Education are committed to providing a comprehensive high school education which, through its curricular and extracurricular programs, meets the individual and collective interests and needs of its students and prepares them to be productive citizens of a diverse, global and interdependent society.